Wenabozho was kind of a shrewd fellow. Wenabozho was

 Hmmm, I don't know what to do.
 I hate to lose them.
 But that's the general

-nature.
+nature that young ones eventually leave.
 When the little ones leave the mother, sometimes they come back,

 sometimes they don't."
 She was laying there thinking.
+And she began worrying that she was going to lose them.

 Well, she fell asleep.
 The winter months passed around.
 The months